joyjitchatterjee/WindTurbine-QAKG/README.md

 Development of an interactive decision support system for operations &amp; maintenance of wind turbines.

-More details on the knowledge graph used for information retreival based on user-provided queries can be found at https://github.com/joyjitchatterjee/XAI4Wind.
+More details on the knowledge graph used for information retrieval based on user-provided queries can be found at https://github.com/joyjitchatterjee/XAI4Wind.
 (Chatterjee, J. and Dethlefs, N., “XAI4Wind: A Multimodal Knowledge Graph Database for Explainable Decision Support in Operations & Maintenance of Wind Turbines”, arXiv e-prints, 2020.)

 # Acknowledgments
 We acknowledge the publicly available Skillwind maintenance manual and ORE Catapult's Platform for Operational Data (POD) for the valuable resources used in development of this repository.